EFForg/cryptobot-email/doc/getting_started/osx.md

 You can click the menu button, hover over OpenPGP, and open Key Management to see the PGP key manager that's build-in to Enigmail.
 It's very similar to GPG Keychain Access, and it's your choice which you use.

 When you're composing a new message, there are two icons in the bottom right corner of the window: a pen (digitally sign email) and a key (encrypt email).
+If the icons are gold it means they are selected, and if they're silver it means they're not selected.
+Click on them to toggle signing and encrypting the email you're writing.

 ![Email to Bruno](../images/osx/thunderbird9.png)